 Remote Authentication

-A number of client organizations who use the Voting System integrate with it and use one of our supported Remote Authentication methods.
-Generally, if you know your organization has a members’ database or secure members-only portal, or all electors have a @yourorganization.com email address, then this is a good indication that Remote Authentication is possible.
+Generally, if you know your organization has a members’ database or secure members-only portal, or all electors have a @yourorganization.com email address, then this is a good indication that remote authentication is possible.

-Whenever an organization has the means to pursue a Remote Authentication solution, Simply Voting strongly recommends it since such an integration often leads to many benefits both on the administration side of things as well as for the elector’s experience.
+Whenever an organization has the means to pursue a remote authentication solution, Simply Voting strongly recommends it since such an integration often leads to many benefits both on the administration side of things as well as for the elector’s experience.

 Simply Voting staff can interface with your IT staff to discuss available options.
 The time required for integration is often short, provided organizations have resources available.
-Organizations without internal or outsourced IT resources may have difficulty pursuing any form of Remote Authentication.
+Organizations without internal or outsourced IT resources may have difficulty pursuing any form of remote authentication.

 Supported Methods

-If your organization is familiar with and employs any of the following technologies, there is a strong chance elector authentication can be integrated between your organization’s systems and the Voting System.
-Share this list with any IT or technically minded individuals within your organization.
-Simply Voting can authenticate electors against:
+If your organization is familiar with and employs any of the following technologies, there is a strong chance elector authentication can be integrated between your organization’s systems and the voting system.

 Elector Credentials

-With any Remote Authentication, each elector must still have a unique Elector ID, which is used to seamlessly match the elector’s identity from the organization’s system to the identity stored in the Voting System’s elector list.
+With any remote authentication, each elector must still have a unique Elector ID, which is used to seamlessly match the elector’s identity from the organization’s system to the identity stored in the voting system’s elector list.

-Moreover, with any integration electors are typically already familiar with their login credentials because they are already used for an organization’s internal login systems (e.g. a secure members-only portal).
+Moreover, with any integration, electors are typically already familiar with their login credentials because they are already used for an organization’s internal login systems (e.g. a secure members-only portal).

 Some organizations have rules or restrictions regarding what confidential or personally identifiable information (PII) can be shared with third parties.
 Simply Voting has a robust and independently audited Privacy Policy, is SOC 2 Type 1 compliant, and never uses elector data for anything other than for your voting events.
 Furthermore, customers are always in control of how long their data is stored in the Voting System.
 Nevertheless, your organization may prefer to limit information sharing wherever possible.